AEFeinstein/Super-2024-Swadge-FW/main/modes/games/swadgimon/Docs/GameDesignDoc.md

 Some impassable grid spaces are interactable.
 When an interaction is triggered (Pressing A when facing), the ID is checked and the associated action is called.

 Examples:
-- Dialogue: Signs, Pokemon, People.
+- Dialogue: Signs, Monsters, People.
 Dialogue can be multiple pages, A advances, B retreats
 - Items: Pick up and add to inventory
 - Traversal options: E.G. Swimming across water requires inteacting with a body of water
 - Use Moves in overworld: Flash, Cut, etc.